Daniel-Pete/dolomite-lolcode-interpreter/README.md

 <h1 align = "center">
     <img src = "images/dolomite.gif">
     <br/>
-    DOLOMITE: LOLCODE Interpreter
+    Dolomite: LOLCODE Interpreter
     <br/>
     <img src = "https://img.shields.io/badge/status-finished-brightgreen.svg">
 </h1>

 Welcome to Dolomite: LOLCODE interpreter.
-This was developed by the Group Dolomite in fulfillment of their CMSC 124 requirements.
+This was developed by Group Dolomite in fulfillment of their CMSC 124 requirements.
 The members are Daniel Aguilar, Steven Crespo, and Ged Malabanan from section T-8L under Ma'am Erika Cunanan and Ma'am Bernadette Pelaez.

 # Dependencies
 This program requires the latest version of Python installed.
 It is also recommended to run the program in